j-jeong/J.Jeong_GMD_2020/README.md

 ## config
 ### xx.zip
 set of each configuration for 11 sites used for running ORCHIDEE.
-Please note that site HD2 and TIC was located in the same pixel so spinup.zip has 10 configurations.
+Please note that site HD2 and TIC were located in the same pixel so spinup.zip has 10 configurations.